 CANNABIS USE DISORDER

-Marijuana’s immediate effects include distorted perception, difficulty with thinking and problem solving, and loss of motor coordination.
+Marijuana’s immediate effects include distorted perception, difficulty with thinking and problem-solving, and loss of motor coordination.
 Long-term use of the drug can contribute to respiratory infection, impaired memory, and exposure to cancer-causing compounds.
-Heavy marijuana use in youth has also been linked to increased risk for developing mental illness and poorer cognitive functioning.
+Heavy marijuana use in youth has also been linked to increased risk of developing mental illness and poorer cognitive functioning.

-Some symptoms of cannabis use disorder include disruptions in functioning due to cannabis use, the development of tolerance, cravings for cannabis, and the development of withdrawal symptoms, such as the inability to sleep, restlessness, nervousness, anger, or depression within a week of ceasing heavy use.
+Some symptoms of cannabis use disorder include disruptions in functioning due to cannabis use, the development of tolerance (needing more and more to achieve the same effect cravings for cannabis, and the development of withdrawal symptoms, such as sleep disturbances, restlessness, nervousness, anger, or depression within a week of ceasing heavy use.

 STIMULANT USE DISORDER